node-then/fs-then/README.md

 Thin wrapper arround Node's fs module that makes the async functions promise aware.
 The wrapped methods return a promise the represents the value of the async operation.
-Traditional callback still work, allowing for a transparent drop-in for fs.
+Traditional callbacks still work, allowing for a transparent drop-in for fs.
 Sync methods, classes and other helpers are not modified.